Telekors/BurpSuiteSiteMapAdder/README.md

 # BurpSuiteSiteMapAdder

-The following is a simple python script to take an input list of websites and generate the site map in burpsutie quickly and efficently.
+The following is a simple python script to take an input list of websites and generate the site map in Burpsuite quickly and efficently.

 ## Install
 `pip install -r requirements.txt`